OpenID Connect (OIDC) Bearer token authentication

 }

-1 | Only requests with OpenID Connect scope email are going to be granted access. |
+1 | Only requests with OpenID Connect scope email will be granted access. |

-2 | The read access is limited to the client requests with scope orders_read . |
+2 | The read access is limited to the client requests with the orders_read scope. |

 (JWK) key from a local JsonWebKeySet

-header value will be used to find the matching JWK key.
-If no matching JWK
+) header value is used to find the matching JWK key.

-is available locally then JsonWebKeySet
+is available locally, then JsonWebKeySet

 refresh can be repeated only after the quarkus.oidc.token.forced-jwk-refresh-interval

-(default is 10 minutes) expires.
 If no matching JWK

 quarkus.oidc.token.allow-jwt-introspection=false